AnalyticsForge13/AnalyticsForge13/README.md

 ---

-B.Tech CS student (CGPA 8.84) at MLR Institute of Technology, graduating 2027.
-I work mainly in Python, SQL, Power BI, and Excel — and I like the parts of analytics most people skip: cleaning ugly data, checking whether a trend is actually real before I trust it, and making sure a dashboard answers the question someone actually asked.
+Data Analyst with a B.Tech in Computer Science (CGPA: 8.84) from MLR Institute of Technology, graduating 2027.
+Hands-on experience in data cleaning, exploratory data analysis, statistical analysis, and dashboard development — with measurable business insights delivered across supply chain, customer churn, and HR analytics, including a $2.1M profit-loss quantification.

 ## 🛠️ Tech Stack